Does your stomach blow up after a meal? Or perhaps you find some foods upset your digestion and make you feel nausea?

 If your digestion needs help, try these herbal teas, they’re all commonly available in Singapore.
-Traditional Chinese Medicine (TCM) physician Neo Min Jun – who works at Eu Yan Sang TCM Clinic and divides her time among the branches in Chinatown, Tiong Bahru and Simei – offers some remedies for digestive issues for your tummy.
-These herbal teas can be easily prepared in your Singapore home, so sip away and enjoy!
+Traditional Chinese Medicine (TCM) physician Neo Min Jun works at Eu Yan Sang TCM Clinic in Singapore, dividing her time among the branches in Chinatown, Tiong Bahru and Simei.
+Here, she offers some remedies for digestive issues for your tummy.
+These herbal teas can be easily prepared at home, even if you’re no expert in herbal teas or TCM.

-If you have had too much oily foods, consider sipping on some Hawthorn Oolong Tea.
-How would it help?
-Well, Hawthorn aids in the digestion of meat and oily food.
-Its sour and sweet taste makes it work well in the stomach, spleen and liver meridians or channels through which qi travels.
-If you are pregnant, please do not consume this.
-For those with gastric problems should seek TCM advice before consuming.
+If you have eaten too much oily food, consider sipping on some Hawthorn Oolong Tea.
+How does it help?
+Well, TCM physicians use hawthorn to improve the digestion of meat and oily food.
+Its sour and sweet taste makes it work well in the stomach, spleen and liver meridians – the channels in your body that qi travels through.

 How to make: Brew 15g of oolong tea in 200ml of water.
 Boil 3 to 5g of hawthorn in water for 15 minutes.
 Mix both teas together.
 Drink this tea while it is still warm.

 How to make: Brew a pot of malt tea with one or two malt tea teabags.
 Do not add additional sugar or sweetener.
 Consume warm.

-Ginger and orange peel does seem like a weird combination of ingredients to be used to brew tea.
-But, trust me, it works wonders!
-If you have been vomiting, drink the tea and be relieved instantly.
-When the qi in the stomach flows upwards, regurgitation and vomiting occurs.
+This is one of the most popular herbal teas in Singpore.
+Ginger is a traditional remedy for nausea, and in TCM it is used to reduce reflux and vomiting.
 Ginger and orange peel can help the qi in the stomach flow in the right direction – downwards.
 The orange peel also boosts the qi of the spleen, which helps digestion.

 How to make: Put two or three slices of fresh ginger with 10g of orange peel in 200ml of hot water.
 Consume warm.

 How to make: Place 15g of loose leaf chamomile tea in 200ml water.
 Simmer for 3 to 5 minutes.
-The herbal tea in Singapore is naturally quite sweet, but you can add a drizzle of honey.
+The herbal tea in Singapore is naturally quite sweet, but you can add a drizzle of honey, if you prefer.

 How to make: If you can find fresh peppermint, steep 10 to 15 leaves in 200ml of hot water for 5 to 10 minutes.
 This tea is also readily available in most supermarkets and speciality tea stores.

-When you need a full body detox, on top of a massage, you should probably also drink a cup of Senna tea.
+When you are feeling constipated, try a cup of Senna tea.
 Constipation is not glamorous, so this is one of those herbals teas in Singapore that is rarely discussed in public, but it works.
 The stimulant effect of senna tea will help clear out your digestive system and loosen up congestion.
 That’s because senna contains compounds called anthraquinones, which are powerful laxatives.
-A word of caution when drinking this tea, the longer you steep it the stronger the drink becomes, and excess amounts of senna in the body can be unhealthy and even cause cramps.
+A word of caution when drinking this tea, the longer you steep it, the stronger the drink becomes, and excess amounts of senna in the body can be unhealthy and even cause sharp stomach cramps.

 How to make: Place 15g of loose burdock root in 200ml of boiling water.
 Simmer for 5 minutes before drinking.
 Best to consume about 15 to 30 minutes before a meal.